GideonAmhaG/MERN-estate/README.md

    Set up a MongoDB cluster on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) and obtain your connection string.

 4. **Set up Firebase:**
-   Create a Firebase project and obtain your Firebase configuration.
+   Create a Firebase project on [Firebase Console](https://console.firebase.google.com/) and obtain your Firebase configuration.

 5. **Create .env files:**
    - In the root directory, create a .env file and add the following environment variables: